grafana/devcontainer-features/src/xk6/README.md

-# Build k6 with extensions (xk6)
+# xk6 (xk6)

-This command line tool and associated Go package makes it easy to make custom builds of [k6](https://github.com/grafana/k6).
-It is used heavily by k6 extension developers as well as anyone who wishes to make custom `k6` binaries (with or without extensions).
+This feature installs xk6, a tool for building custom k6 binaries with extensions.

 ## Example Usage